 In preclinical studies, we demonstrated that targeting the precursor, or latent, form of the TGFβ1 growth factor can render tumors vulnerable to anti-PD1 therapy and drive tumor regression through combination therapy.
 This was demonstrated across multiple mouse models that reflect resistance to anti-PD-1 treatment, including melanoma, urothelial carcinoma, and breast cancer.
 By specifically targeting the TGFβ1 isoform and sparing the TGFβ2 and TGFβ3 isoforms, which are thought to be involved in functions such as cardiac homeostasis, we have also observed an improved preclinical safety profile compared to non-selective approaches.

-We are investigating SRK-181, a potent and highly selective inhibitor of latent TGFβ1 activation, in the DRAGON Phase 1 clinical trial in patients with locally advanced or metastatic solid tumors.
+We are investigating SRK-181, a selective inhibitor of latent TGFβ1 activation, in the DRAGON Phase 1 clinical trial in patients with locally advanced or metastatic solid tumors.